nelishahapuni/swift-masterlist/README.md

 // TODO: - add info

 ## Clean Architecture
-- architectural pattern to create *modular, scalable, and maintainable* software by separating concerns into layers
+Modular, scalable, and maintainable software by separating into *layers*

-1. Presentation Layer (UI)
+- Presentation Layer (UI)
     - SwiftUI View + View Model = Presentation Logic
     - Views: UI elements & user interactions
-    - View Models: presentation logic & communicate with use case layer
+    - View Model: presentation logic & communicate with use case layer

-2. Use Case Layer (Business Logic)
+- Use Case Layer (Business Logic)
-    - use cases encapsulate business logic and rules
-    - independent of the UI and data source implementations
+    - encapsulates business logic & rules, independent of the UI & data source implementation
     - interacts with the entities and calls the data source interfaces for data retrieval or persistence

-3. Entities:
+- Entities
     - domain-specific business objects or models
     - encapsulate the core data structures and business rules of the app

-4. Data Source Layer (Gateway):
+- Data Source Layer (Gateway)
-    - interfaces for data access, such as repositories or API clients
+    - Interfaces for data access: repositories, API clients
-    - implemented by concrete classes or services that interact with external data sources
+    - Implemented by classes or services that interact w/external data sources
     - data source layer abstracts the details of data storage and retrieval

-- Dependency Rule:
+- Dependency Rule
+    - Dependencies flow: from outer layers (UI) towards the inner layers (use cases, entities)
-    - The direction of dependencies is strictly controlled, with the inner layers not depending on the outer layers
+    - direction of dependencies is strictly controlled, inner layers not dependent on the outer layers
-    - Dependencies flow from the outer layers (UI) toward the inner layers (use cases, entities)

 # Closures
 @escaping vs Non-escaping